Clothing not only outdoors

 Wet cotton is heavy, isn’t warm in the cold and dries out slowly.

-It is moderately warm to warm when dry depending on the fabric construction and the cut.
+It is moderately warm to warm when dry (exceptionally low thermal conductivity) depending on the fabric construction and the cut.
 Fine long fibre cotton, brushed cotton or flannel with more loft are warmer, trap heat well and breathe.
 Moleskin cotton is famously hard-wearing, soft fabric that offers good protection (also against the cold).
 It is heavier and more suited for working etc. conditions outdoor rather than for a typical trek and high-exposure-to-the-elements outdoors.

 Cotton is excellent material for everything except when you flood it with sweat during extreme activities as it holds the moisture and gets damp.
 If you expect your body to be overheating and sweating for longer look for cotton blends or materials that wick well.
 Cotton wrinkles and deforms rather easily.
+Compared to other natural fibres, it requires frequent washing, particularly the clothing worn close to body.

 Blends with other natural or synthetic materials improve cotton in strength, durability and wicking properties and in case of blends with wool or silk they lead to very good general properties and more affordable fabrics.